bpowers/cnote/README.md

 architecture
 ------------

 cnote compiles to a small binary, which serves http on port 1969.
-A GET request on / will provide you with a page which uses Javascript to get information about the artists/albums in your library.
+All the binary does is respond to requests for /artist* and /album*.
+The files in fe/ (frontend) can be served from nginx, along with your music.
+See the config in examples/nginx.conf for how this works.

 There are several paths in src/cnote.c to configure to point cnote at your library.
 When it starts up for the first time, it will crawl